 New Releases by Dorothy L. Sayers

-Dorothy L. Sayers is the author of The Unpleasantness at the Bellona Club: A Lord Peter Wimsey Mystery (2024), Unnatural Death: A Lord Peter Wimsey Mystery (2024), The Unpleasantness at the Bellona Club (2024), Unnatural Death (Warbler Classics Annotated Edition) (2024), The Unpleasantness at the Bellona Club (Warbler Classics Annotated Edition) (2024).
+Dorothy L. Sayers is the author of Strong Poison (2026), Unnatural Death: A Lord Peter Wimsey Mystery (2024), The Unpleasantness at the Bellona Club (2024), Unnatural Death (Warbler Classics Annotated Edition) (2024), The Cases of Lord Peter Wimsey - Complete Series (2023).

 Unnatural Death: A Lord Peter Wimsey Mystery